Next to highway noise, perhaps the most common of all noise issues in the modernized world is that of HVAC.

 Although HVAC manufacturers have come a long way in reducing the noise emanating from their air conditioning equipment, even the quietest designs make unwanted noise.

-Air Conditioning Noise Enclosure Effectiveness
+Air Conditioning Noise Barrier Effectiveness

 Once the equipment itself has been attenuated as much as possible, the most effective secondary treatment is the use of non-reflective sound walls or noise barriers.